 The Group's and the Bank's main sources of liquidity arise from shareholder's paid-up capital, borrowings, subordinated debts, deposits and placements of other banks and financial institutions, and deposits from customers.
 The sources of liquidity are regularly reviewed via Management's daily review of maturity of fixed deposits and key depositors.
-The Group's and the Bank's borrowings and subordinated debts are also regularly reviewed via Management's daily reviewed via Management's daily reviewed.
+The Group's and the Bank's borrowings and subordinated debts are also regularly reviewed via Management's daily review of interest and principal repayments and maturity.